varun93/javascript-challenges/README.md

 # Javascript Challenges

 This repository consists of solutions to common problems in Javascript.
-Main focus of the repository to strengthen skills in Recursion and BackTracking.
+Main focus of the repository is to strengthen skills in Recursion and Backtracking.